 Please be respectful of the time of our attorneys and staff.
-Direct all internship inquiries to email@example.com.
+Direct any internship inquiries to firstname.lastname@example.org and apply through the link below.

 General Intern Information and Requirements